Skip to content

 Method Description Parameters

-list() Get todos user_id, meeting_id, include_closed
+list() Get todos user_id, meeting_id

 details() Get detailed todo information todo_id